ESBenchmark/ESBench/docs/guide/toolchains.md

 ```
 :::

-Because of browser and Node have a different import resolving algorithm, imports must be resolved before sending the code to the browser, there are two ways to do this:
+Because of browser and Node have a different module resolving algorithm, imports must be resolved before sending the code to the browser, there are two ways to do this:

-* Add flag `--experimental-import-meta-resolve` to enable ESBench builtin transformer.
+* Add flag `--experimental-import-meta-resolve` to enable [builtin transformer](#builtin-transformer).
-* Use a builder, see [the next section](./toolchains#builder).
+* Use a builder, see [Builder](./toolchains#builder).

 ::: code-group
 ```shell [Windows]